-The components of your vehicle are designed to provide satisfactory service if the vehicle is not loaded in excess of either the Gross Vehicle Weight Rating (GVWR) or the maximum Front and Rear Gross Axle Weight Ratings (GAWR's) specified on the vehicle identification number plate.
+The components of your vehicle are designed to provide satisfactory service if the vehicle is not loaded in excess of either the Gross Vehicle Weight Rating (GVWR) or the maximum Front and Rear Gross Axle Weight Ratings (GAWR's) specified on the vehicle identification number (VIN) plate located behind the right front access door.
 Overloading can create serious potential safety hazards and can also shorten the service life of your vehicle.
 Your dealer can advise you concerning proper loading conditions of your vehicle.